jim-y/woowiejs/README.md

 Woowie
 ======

-#### :recycle: Woowie is under initial development.
+#### :recycle: Woowie is under development.
 First stable version not released yet.

   Lightweight JavaScript library for beginner web developers.
 Woowie have a jQuery like syntax, but it is much more smaller.
 Actually, what i used almost always in jQuery was just a small subset of the original API.